microsoft/fluent-ui-react/.github/test-a-feature.md

  * Image is usually only visual representation and therefore is hidden from screen readers.
 ```

-#### I want to create unit tests in separate file not through the regex.
+#### I want to create unit tests in separate file not through the regex
 Add your spec file into the array of files `skipSpecChecksForFiles` in `testHelper.tsx`.
 And put description in behavior file under `@description` tag.